faitholopade/faitholopade/README.md

 I enjoy research, building impactful systems, and contributing to meaningful collaborative projects.

-If you'd like to connect or collaborate, feel free to reach out: olopadef@tcd.ie
+If you'd like to connect or collaborate, feel free to reach out.

 ## Contact